freight-hub/freighthub-frontend-challenge/README.md

 ## Server-side

-The boilerplate includes a small service for data fetching. `db.json` includes all the necessary data to achieve the goal.
+The boilerplate includes a small service for data fetching.
+The file `db.json` includes all the necessary data to achieve the goal.
 Please follow the steps below to start the server:

 ```
 yarn or npm install .